How-To: Make a phone call on your Amazon Echo

 If you have multiple Echo devices, they will all "ring" when a call comes in and the one that hears you best when you say "Answer" will have the call routed to it.
 For privacy, there is a new "Do Not Disturb" feature in the Settings of each Echo device in the Alexa app.
 But, no such setting for the Alexa app itself.
 DND would be quite helpful, as the Echo is now essentially a speakerphone that's sitting on your countertop.
 Recently, Amazon has also added a Blocking feature (which should have been part of the launch) that can be accessed in the Contacts list.
 You can set it to prevent certain contacts from calling or messaging you.

-Also, for now, this isn't truly a phone replacement.
+For now, this isn't truly a phone replacement.
 If you can't be reached for some reason, the system doesn't prompt the "caller" to leave a message or anything like it.
-Maybe one day it will be a real "phone" service, but not today.
+There's no call transfer feature, you can't call real phone numbers and the video calls on Echo Show are Amazon-only...no support for Skype or similar video platforms.
+Maybe one day it will be a *real* phone service, but not today.
 Perhaps this will herald a re-introduction of the Fire Phone?
 OK, maybe not.